 - Bell 206 – Front passenger seat

 - Airbus/Eurocopter Astar (AS350/H125) – Right or left rear outermost seats.
-Can stretch legs out between door and front seat
+Can stretch legs out between the door and front seat

 - Airbus/Eurocopter Ecostar (EC130/H130) – Right rear outermost seat.
-Can stretch legs out between door and front seat
+Can stretch legs out between the door and front seat

 I know some very tall helicopter pilots and they have no problems fitting in most helicopters.
 Some are obviously more comfortable than others but they only have the option of sitting in the pilot seat!